 - Bulk disposal

-Identifying potential customers is simplified when you think in terms of niche opportunities:
+Identifying potential customers is simplified when you think in terms of these niche opportunities:

-Another way to gain a competitive advantage is to find complementary services to offer to your customers.
-The best way to uncover opportunities to diversify your business is to listen to your customers and understand their needs.
+Another way to gain a competitive advantage is to find complementary services you might offer your customers.
+And, the best way to uncover these diversification opportunities is to listen to your customers and understand their needs.

 Have you considered delivering portable restrooms to your construction clients?
 What about offering hazardous waste disposal as a way to open up a new stream of recurring business?